NCAR/HPC-Docs/docs/allocations/chap/chap-conflict-of-interest-policy.md

 community.

-A conflict of interest is a clash between an individual’s concern for the public interest or the best interest of NCAR and his or her private interests or allegiances.
-Conflicts of interest, actual or perceived, may compromise NCAR's integrity and standing in the research community, its sponsors, and the professional reputations of individuals.
+A conflict of interest is a clash between an individual’s concern for the public interest or the best interest of NSF NCAR and his or her private interests or allegiances.
+Conflicts of interest, actual or perceived, may compromise NSF NCAR's integrity and standing in the research community, its sponsors, and the professional reputations of individuals.
 They also compromise the effectiveness of the decision-making process by warping and biasing such effectiveness.
 As such, conflicts of interest must be